Ekane1711/Eddie-Byrd/README.md

 # Eddie-Byrd
 UoMBootCamp
-## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the .yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - Enter the filebeat playbook file.
+---
+- name: Installing and Launch Filebeat
+  hosts: webservers
+  become: yes
+  tasks:
+    # Use command module
+  - name: Download filebeat .deb file
+    command: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.4.0-amd64.deb

+    # Use command module
+  - name: Install filebeat .deb
+    command: dpkg -i filebeat-7.4.0-amd64.deb

+    # Use copy module
+  - name: Drop in filebeat.yml
+    copy:
+      src: /etc/ansible/files/filebeat-config.yml
+      dest: /etc/filebeat/filebeat.yml

+    # Use command module
+  - name: Enable and Configure System Module
+    command: filebeat modules enable system

+    # Use command module
+  - name: Setup filebeat
+    command: filebeat setup

+    # Use command module
+  - name: Start filebeat service
+    command: service filebeat start

 This document contains the following details:
 - Description of the Topologu